helenclx/leilukin-site/src/slashes/navbarlinks/now.md

 * {% cite "Cassette Beasts" %}
 * {% cite "Neko Atsume" %}
 * {% cite "Pokémon Trading Card Game Pocket" %}

-## Officially Became a Professional Web Developer

-Starting from 16 August 2024, I am officially a professional web developer now!
-I owe much to this very website for inspiring me to pursue web development as a profession.

-You can read more about my journey from a hobbyist to professional web developer in my blog post, ["From Hobbyist to Professional Web Developer"](/blog/posts/2024-08-18-from-hobbyist-to-professional-web-developer).

-Therefore, my new job has been a major focus of mine currently, so I could hopefully pass my probation period.

 ## Participating in Personal Web Spaces